Causal effect on a target population: a sensitivity analysis to handle missing covariates: Introduction

 \paragraph*{Contributions} In this work we investigate the problem of a missing covariate that affects the identifiability of the target population average treatment effect (ATE), a common situation when combining different data sources.
 This work comes after the identifiability assessment, that is we consider that the necessary set of covariates to generalize is known, but a necessary covariate is totally or partially missing.
-This work focuses on three main estimators IPSW, G-formula, and AIPSW.
-In Section~\ref{sec:notations} we recall the definitions of these three estimators in the complete case -- that is when all the necessary covariates to ensure identifiability are observed.
-This section also gives \modif{detailed} consistency proofs for IPSW, G-formula, and AIPSW estimators.

-In Section~\ref{sec:linear-causal-model}, we propose a method to handle a semi-parametric generative process considering a linear conditional average treatment effect (CATE). \modif{Under this setting we quantify the bias due to unobserved covariates.} We also prove that a linear imputation of a partially missing covariate does not reduce this bias.
+Section~\ref{sec:notations} \modifbis{recalls the context along with the generic notations and assumptions used when coming to generalization.} \modifbis{In Section~\ref{sec:linear-causal-model}, we quantify the bias due to unobserved covariates under the assumption of a semi-parametric generative process, considering a linear conditional average treatment effect (CATE), and under a transportability assumption of links between covariates in both populations.
+This bias is not estimator-specific and remains valid for the IPSW, G-formula, and AIPSW estimators.} We also prove that a linear imputation of a partially missing covariate can not replace a sensitivity analysis.
 As mentioned in the introduction, and unlike classic sensitivity analysis, several missing data patterns can be observed: either totally missing or missing in one of the two sets.
 Therefore Section~\ref{sec:linear-causal-model} provides sensitivity analysis frameworks for all the possible missing data patterns, including the case of a proxy variable that would replace the missing one.
 These results can be useful for users as they may be tempted to consider the intersection of common covariates between the RCT and the observational data.
 We detail how the different patterns \modif{involve} either one or two sensitivity parameters.
-To give users an interpretable analysis, and due to the specificity of the sensitivity parameters at hands, we propose an \modif{adaptation of} \modif{the sensitivity maps} \citep{imbens2003sensitivity} that are \modif{comonly} used to communicate on the sensitivity analysis results.
+To give users an interpretable analysis, and due to the specificity of the sensitivity parameters at hands, we propose an \modif{adaptation of} sensitivity maps \citep{imbens2003sensitivity} that are \modifbis{commonly} used to communicate sensitivity analysis results.

 Section~\ref{sec:simulation} presents an extensive synthetic simulation analysis that illustrates theoretical results along with a semi-synthetic data simulation using the Tennessee Student/Teacher Achievement Ratio (STAR) experiment evaluating the effect of class size on children performance in elementary schools \citep{krueger1999star}.
 Finally, Section~\ref{sec:traumabase} provides a real-world analysis to assess the effect of acid tranexomic on the Disability Rating Score (DRS) for trauma patients when a covariate is totally missing.